 El Cañi Sanctuary

-The Cani Araucaria Sanctuary, in the Araucania region of central Chile, is modest in size, but it is noteworthy as an exceptional example of an old-growth Araucaria forest natural community, and also as one of the first privately funded protected areas in Chile.
-The Lahuen Foundation was formed in 1989 to acquire the initial properties for the Cani; the Conservation Land Trust later assisted in expanding the reserve.
+El Cañi Sanctuary, in the Araucanía Region of central Chile, is modest in size at 1,186 acres.
+But it is noteworthy as an exceptional example of an old-growth Araucaria forest natural community, and also as one of the first privately funded protected areas in Chile.
+The Lahuen Foundation was formed in 1989 to acquire the initial properties for the Cañi; the Conservation Land Trust later assisted in expanding the reserve.

-Roughly thirteen miles outside the popular resort town of Pucon in the northern reaches of South America’s temperate rainforest region, the Cani Sanctuary sits at one of the highest elevations in an active volcanic landscape.
-“Cani,” which means “the vision that transforms” in the native Mapuche language, is a lagoon-studded, verdant, collapsed caldera ringed by rock towers and filled with cathedral- like primary forest, home to many rare animal and plant species.
-The Araucaria, or monkey- puzzle pine, is a relict, a coniferous holdout in a hemisphere where the forests have long since evolved to broadleaf species.
+Situated roughly thirteen miles outside the popular resort town of Pucon, in the northern reaches of South America’s temperate rainforest region, El Cañi Sanctuary sits at one of the highest elevations in an active volcanic landscape.
+“Cañi,” which means “the vision that transforms” in the native Mapuche language, is a lagoon-studded, verdant, collapsed caldera ringed by rock towers and filled with cathedral-like primary forest, home to many rare animal and plant species.
+The Araucaria, or monkey-puzzle pine, is a relict, coniferous holdout in a hemisphere where the forests have long since evolved to broadleaf species.
 Along with the ginkgo, it is thought to be the arboreal species with the most ancient lineage.
-Surviving almost unchanged for nearly a quarter-billion years, this marvelous tree from Jurassic times lives on in the Cani, which provides an inspiring setting for environmental education.
+Surviving almost unchanged for nearly a quarter-billion years, this marvelous tree from Jurassic times lives on in the Cañi, which provides an inspiring setting for environmental education.